Types of Auditory Disabilities

 Low frequency hearing loss is the inability to hear low tones and pitches.
 This can make it difficult to understand low voices.

 Deaf-blindness is the condition of being both deaf and blind.
 These individuals often communicate using sign language by placing the hand of the other person in theirs and feeling the sign.
-When accessing web content, they generally use Braille devices that allow them to access all of the textual content of the web page, including alternative text for images.
+When accessing web content, they generally use Braille devices that allow them to access the textual content of the web page, including alternative text for images.